 - an clachan (as in the An Clachan apartment complex), which means "village" and is pronounced "an clackan"

 - ban righ (as in Ban Righ Hall or the Ban Righ Centre), which literally means "wife of the King" or "Queen" and is pronounced "ban ree"

 - ceilidh (as in the Upper or Lower Ceilidh in the John Deutsch University Centre), which refers to an informal gathering for music, dance and storytelling, and is pronounced "kaylee"

 - cha gheill, which means "no surrender" and is pronounced "kay yee-al"

-- oil thigh, which means "long live" (as in "Oil Thigh Na Banrighinn" or "Long Live Queen's") and is pronounced as it is written
+- oil thigh, which means "university" (as in "Oil thigh na Banrighinn a'Banrighinn gu brath" or "The university of the wife of the King forever") and is pronounced as it is written